It’s tempting, isn’t it?

 Matthew Miller, project leader at open source technology company Red Hat, recommends instant messaging (or chat) as one of the more effective real-time communication channels for virtual teams.

 However, chat has its limitations.
 The bite-size quality of messaging and the lack of non-verbal communication leaves it unsuited to discuss complex matters.
+In those instances, you may be better off using a more organized, longer-form messaging tool like Twist, or using the last communication tool in your arsenal – the video call.

 Want to discuss complex matters, a really sensitive issue or brainstorm ideas?